lisadunlap/VibeCheck/README.md

 ```
 This runs a toy example on LLM outputs, one model is prompted to be friendly, the other cold and factual.
 I randomly assigned preference so friendly results are favored 80% of the time

+## Data Structure

+All data needs to contain the columns "question", model_name_1, model_name_2, and optionally "preference".
+If the preference column is not provided, running main will compute the preference via LLM as a jude (warning the LLMs are hardcoded in the file)

+Say your two models are gpt-4o and gemini-1.5-flash.
+Your CSV should have the columns "question", "gpt-4o", "gemini-1.5-flash" and in your config, set your data path and set `models: [gpt-4o, gemini-1.5-flash]`.
+Sometime soon I will add an option to only optimize for model matching if you only care to find differentiating qualities, so get excited for that.

 ## Code Structure (more explanation coming soon)

 This code structure is loosely modeled off the [VisDiff repo](https://github.com/Understanding-Visual-Datasets/VisDiff)